 If you’re a medical professional looking to train in IUD and Sub Dermal Implants, we’d recommend the Faculty of Sexual & Reproductive Health’s Letter of Competence.

-They must demonstrate the evidence based knowledge, attitude and skills required to consult with a woman requesting contraception, and to appropriately provide intrauterine and sub-dermal implant insertion and removal methods and manage complications and side effects.
+They must demonstrate the evidence based knowledge, attitude and skills required to consult with a woman requesting contraception, to appropriately provide intrauterine and sub-dermal implant insertion and removal methods, and manage complications and side effects.

 Letters of Competence in IUD / IUS & Sub Dermal Implant training are available to doctors and nurses.
-To start training you must have either a current Diploma of Faculty of Sexual & Reproductive Healthcare or have passed the FSRH on-line knowledge assessment (eKA) .
-More information regarding the e-KA can be found on the Faculty’s website.
+To start training you must have either a current Diploma of Faculty of Sexual & Reproductive Healthcare or have passed the FSRH online theory assessment (OTA) .
+More information regarding the OTA can be found on the Faculty’s website.

 Available to: doctors and nurses

-Prerequisites: Candidates must have passed the Faculty’s online knowledge assessment (eKA) and online modules for IUD/IUS and/or Sub Dermal implant (these modules are found on the e-Learning for Healthcare website which you must register on).
-Once the candidate has successfully passed the eKA and completed the above modules, dates can be arranged to attend Sandyford IUD / Implant training clinics with a Faculty Registered Trainer to complete the practical clinical training.
+Prerequisites: Candidates must have passed the Faculty’s online theory assessment (OTA) and online modules for IUD/IUS and/or Sub Dermal implant (these modules are found on the e-Learning for Healthcare website which you must register on).
+Once the candidate has successfully passed the OTA and completed the above modules, dates can be arranged to attend Sandyford IUD / Implant training clinics with a Faculty Registered Trainer to complete the practical clinical training.